RezaShahrestani/programme/legacy/javascript/javascript2/week1/optional-homework.md

 ## 2. Spirit animal name generator

 Let's create a page where **a user writes his name** in an input element.
 The user then clicks a button.
-The user will now **receive a spirit animal name**, fx Benjamin - The fullmoon wolf.
+The user will now **receive a spirit animal name**, e.g. Benjamin - The fullmoon wolf.

 ### 2.1.
 Markup time!